Should You Promise Results As A Coach?

 WHHHHHAAAAAAAATTTT?

-Yep, being super clear on your niche and results doesn’t only make your marketing way more effective, (hello, lots of new clients ready to solve their specific problem) it also makes the coaching process easier, because you both already have the end result in mind from waaaay before you’ve even had your first session.
+Yep, being super clear on your niche and results doesn’t only make your marketing way more effective, (hello, lots of new clients ready to solve their specific problem) it also makes the coaching process easier, because you both already have the end result in mind before you’ve even had your first session.

 “This sounds great!
 So are you saying I SHOULD offer a guarantee?”